 If you want to change this itinerary a bit, you can also spend 2 days in Cordoba.

-We continued our journey and got to our hotel in Seville for 2 nights (you can spend one day in Seville, but I highly suggest dedicating at least two).
+I continued the journey and got to my hotel in Seville for 2 nights (you can spend one day in Seville, but I highly suggest dedicating at least two).

 Have you ever fallen in love with a place even before visiting it?
-That’s what happened to me with Seville, one of the best cities in Andalucia.
+That’s what happened to me with Seville, one of the prettiest cities in Andalucia.

-Combining the traditional and the modern so well together, it’s a must-see city that you can also visit as a European weekend getaway.
+Combining the traditional and the modern so well together, it’s a fascinating city that you can also visit as a European weekend getaway.

 There’s A LOT to see and experience in Seville, so unfortunately I had to skip out on visiting some landmarks.